-When we talk about milestones, they usually include rolling over, sitting up by themselves, standing, saying a few words like “mama”, and walking.
+When we talk about milestones, they usually include sleeping unswaddled in the crib, sitting up by themselves, standing, first words, and walking.

 Of course, every baby is different and develops at its own pace.